-Application, definitions and commencement
+Application, and definitions and commencement

-- 2. Subject to paragraphs 3 and 4, this Prudential Standard applies to all APRA-regulated entities, defined as: - (a) authorised deposit-taking institutions (ADIs), including foreign ADIs and non-operating holding companies authorised under the Banking Act (authorised banking NOHCs), but excluding purchased payment facility providers; - (b) general insurers, including Category C insurers, non-operating holding companies authorised under the Insurance Act (authorised insurance NOHCs), and parent entities of Level 2 insurance groups; - (c) life companies, including friendly societies and eligible foreign life insurance companies (EFLICs), and registered NOHCs; - (d) private health insurers; and - (e) RSE licensees under the SIS Act in respect of their business operations. - 3.
-The obligations imposed by this Prudential Standard on, or in relation to, a Category C insurer or an EFLIC apply only in relation to the Australian branch operations of that entity.
+- 2. Subject to paragraphs 3 and 4, this Prudential Standard applies to all APRA-regulated entities, defined as: - (a) authorised deposit-taking institutions (ADIs), including foreign ADIs and non-operating holding companies authorised under the Banking Act (authorised banking NOHCs), but excluding purchased payment facility providers; - (b) general insurers, including Category C insurers, non-operating holding companies authorised under the Insurance Act (authorised insurance NOHCs)a and parent entities of Level 2 insurance groups; - (c) life companies, including friendly societies and eligible foreign life insurance companies (EFLICs), and non-operating holding companies registered under the Life Insurance Act (registered life NOHCs); - (d) private health insurers; and - (e) RSE licensees under the SIS Act in respect of their business operations.1 - 3.
+The obligations imposed by this Prudential Standard on, or in relation to, a foreign ADI, a Category C insurer or an EFLIC apply only in relation to the Australian branch operations of that entity.
 This Prudential Standard does not apply to a foreign ADI unless APRA determines that all or part of this Prudential Standard applies to the Australian branch operations of the foreign ADI. - 4.
 For the purposes of this Prudential Standard, an APRA-regulated entity is either a significant financial institution (SFI) or a non-significant financial institution (non-SFI).
-Unless APRA determines otherwise in a particular case,
+Unless APRA determines otherwise in a particular case,2